tomgeorge/gttd/README.md

 ## Angular ##

+`npm install` first.
+If it fails, do it again, and it should probably work.  npm is kind of terrible that way.

 `npm run dev` for live dev server with Hot Module Reloading.
 No need to refresh the page.

 `npm run test` for tests